 Q: What questions do you ask prospective clients?

 A: What is the scope of your project, what is your budget.
 What are your influences/favorite artists.
 What is your vision for the project emotionally & musically.
 What are your career goals.
-What do you like about your music and what would you like to work on, improve or change through the process of tracking/mixing/production etc.
+What do you like about your music and what would you like to work on, improve or change through the process of tracking/mixing/production etc. what was your favorite band when you were fifteen?

 Q: What advice do you have for a customer looking to hire a provider like you?